DaniSchober/LabLiquidVision/pouring_simulation/README.md

 ## Usage
 Make sure that the requirements are met.
 To

+To create a .exe file from a Visual Studio project, you need to build the project in Release mode.
+By default, Visual Studio generates the executable file in the project's output directory, which is typically the "bin\Release" or "bin\x64\Release" folder.
+Here's how you can create a .exe file:

+1. Open your project in Visual Studio.
+2. Ensure that the project configuration is set to "Release" and the platform is set to the appropriate target platform (e.g., x86, x64).
+3. Build the project by selecting "Build" > "Build Solution" from the menu or pressing Ctrl+Shift+B.
+4. Once the build process completes successfully, navigate to the output directory of your project.
+You can find this directory in the Solution Explorer under the project node or by browsing to the project's folder on your file system.
+5. Look for the generated .exe file within the output directory.
+The name of the .exe file will typically match the project name or the name specified in the project settings.
+6. You can now distribute and run the generated .exe file on the target machine.

 ## <a id="platforms"></a> Supported Platforms

 * Windows 32/64 bit (CUDA, DX11, DX12)